India is one of the biggest markets for smartphones which is not surprising since the number of smartphone users is very huge in India.

 But they went all-in with hardware (latest but cheap) and knew exactly whom they were targeting.
 Most of the users were only concerned about having the most megapixels in their phones with the biggest RAM size possible.
 These consumers were their primary target.

-Chinese brands capitalised on this and gained a solid fanbase.
+Chinese brands capitalized on this and gained a solid fanbase.
 As they raked in profits, they slowly killed competition and eventually improved on their products.

 The fate of US and Indian brands in Indian market

 Indian companies are all dead in the face of competition from Chinese phones.
 The only US company which is doing good in the Indian market is Apple.
-Another US brand, Google (Pixel) hasn’t launched its new flagship phones in the Indian market since Google Pixel 5a in 2020.
+Another US brand, Google (Pixel) didn’t launch its new flagship phones in the Indian market but the latest Pixel 6a is enjoying positive reviews and popularity in India.

-Micromax recently tried to make a comeback with new budget phones but the response was mixed in the market.
-Their new phones, Micromax In series sold quite a number of units but wasn’t able to capture more than 1% of the total market share in 2021.
+Micromax and Lava recently tried to make a comeback with new budget phones but the response was mixed in the market.
+Their new phones, Micromax In series sold quite a number of units but weren’t able to capture more than 1% of the total market share in 2021.

 Chinese companies come up with the latest hardware with the most aggressive pricing and that makes brands like Google hard to get a hold in the market.
 Brands like Google offer great specs but not competitive pricing or provide budget offerings with weaker specifications.